emmett-framework/emmett/docs/debug_and_logging.md

 Debug and logging
 =================

-*Errare humanum est* stated Seneca a long time ago.
-As humans, sometimes we fail, and sooner or later we will see an exception on our applications.
+*Errare humanum est*, said Seneca, a long time ago.
+As humans, sometimes we fail, and, sooner or later, we will see an exception on our applications.
 Even if the code is 100% correct, we can still get exceptions from time to time.
 And why?
-Well, *shit happens*, not only as a consequence of the Murphy's law – even if he was damn right, wasn't he? – but also because when we deploy web applications we have to deal with a long list of involved stuffs, and everyone of these can fail as well.
+Well, *shit happens*, not only as a consequence of the Finagle's Law&mdash;
-Just think about it: the client may fail during the request, your database can be overloaded, an hard-drive on your machine can crash, a library you're using can contain errors, and so on.
+even if he was damn right, wasn't he?&mdash; but also because the process of deploying web applications forces us to deal with a long list of involved technologies, everyone of which could fail.
+Just think about it: the client may fail during the request, your database can be overloaded, a hard-drive on your machine can crash, a library you're using can contain errors, and this goes on and on.

-So, what can we do to face all this?
+So, what can we do to face all this necessary complexity?

-weppy provides two facilities to track and debug errors on your application: a *debugger* for your development process, and a simple logging configuration for the production.
+weppy provides two facilities to track and debug errors on your application: a *debugger* for your development process, and a simple logging configuration for your production environment.

 Debugger
 --------
-When you run your application with the builtin server, using the `run()` method, or the *weppy* command, or when you set to `True` your `App.debug` attribute, weppy will use its internal debugger when an exception occurs to show you some useful informations.
-Asking yourself what you will see?
+When you run your application with the built-in server, using the `run()` method, with the *weppy* command shell, or by setting your `App.debug` attribute to `True`, weppy will use its internal debugger when an exception occurs to show you some useful information.
+What does that look like?

 ![debugger](http://weppy.org/static/debug.png)